-Foods rich in carbohydrates, such as bread, cereals, rice and all kinds of pasta, are an important form of energy for the body.
-However, when consumed in excess, they increase the amount of body fat because carbohydrates in excess are stored in the body, so it is important not to overeat this type of food.
+Foods rich in carbs, such as bread, cereals, rice and all kinds of pasta, are an important form of energy for the body.
+However, when we eat too many carbs, they increase the amount of body fat stored in the body, so it is important not to overeat this type of food.

 List of foods rich in carbohydrates